Engee documentation

 Details

-The normal direction of a rectangular antenna array specified as one of x, y or z.
+The normal direction of a rectangular antenna array, set as one of x, y or z.

-The URA elements lie in a plane orthogonal to the selected normal direction of the rectangular antenna array.
-The sighting directions of the elements are along the normal direction of the antenna array.
+The elements of the URA lie in a plane orthogonal to the selected direction of the normal of the rectangular antenna array.
+The viewing directions of the elements are directed along the direction of the antenna array normal.

-x The elements of a rectangular antenna array lie in the yz-plane.
-All normal vectors of the elements are directed along the x axis.
+x The elements of the rectangular antenna array lie in the yz-plane.
+All the normal vectors of the elements are directed along the x axis.
 This value is used by default.

 y